dillonhuff/SFGen/README.md

 * [examples/huang_divider.py](examples/huang_divider.py) - A lookup table based Taylor series divider.
 * [examples/divider.py](examples/divider.py) - A Newton-Raphson divider that uses a lookup table and one iteration of refinement.
-* [examples/floating_point.py](examples/floating_point.py) - A partially implemented floating point multiplier.
-WARNING: This example is a work in progress.

 # The Supported Subset of Python